2jSoftware/.github/profile/README.md

 # 2jSoftware
 **Based in Cleveland, Built on Open-Source**
-*Building Truly Open AI Tools — No gimmicks, No confusing wording, OPEN.*
+*Building Truly Open AI Tools and software — No gimmicks.*

 ---

 ## 🔥 Our Mission
 We’re done with corporate "openwashing."
 Closed-up proprietary companies pretending to be open?
 We're over that.
 **We build (and open-source) tools to help democratize frontier AI:**
-- **Public** — Models we make- these will include all training data, code.
+- **Public** — Models we make: these will include all training data, code.
 No proprietary locks.
-- **Ethical & transparent** — Governance by developers, not shareholders.
+- **Ethical & transparent** — Governance by developers and society, not shareholders or such influence.
+- **Helpful software** — One of our many passions is building useful and creative software to achieve goals and solve problems.
+- **Exploring** — We're tinkerers at heart and have a passion for learning new things and applying ourself even outside of the software domain.

 ---